 - Educational conference.
-Such conferences involve a structured discussion between the student and the Office of Student Accountability, Community Standards, and Academic Integrity, about the violation, individual accountability, the impact on the community, and improved decision-making.
+Such conferences involve a structured discussion between the student and the Office of Student Accountability about the violation, individual accountability, the impact on the community, and improved decision-making.
 An educational conference is an educational sanction, and is not reported to agencies outside the University, unless to confirm information provided by the student. - Deferred disciplinary probation.
 In some instances, a probationary status, as described below, may be deferred and will be implemented only if the student fails to complete all the components of an accountability action plan by the required deadlines or is found responsible for another violation during the period of deferral.
-If the components of the accountability action plan are completed in a timely manner and there is not another violation during the period of deferral, the deferred probation is considered an educational sanction and is not reported to agencies outside the University, unless to confirm information provided by the student.
+If the components of the accountability action plan are completed in a timely manner and there is not another violation during the period of deferral, the deferred probation is considered an educational sanction and is not reported to agencies outside the University, unless to confirm information provided by the student. - O Disciplinary probation.
+Places a student in a probationary status that takes away the privilege of holding certain offices or leadership positions in student organizations, and

-- Disciplinary probation.
-Places a student in a probationary status that takes away the privilege of holding certain offices or leadership positions in student organizations, and may also include social or other restrictions on participation in organizations, programs, activities, and events.
+- may also include social or other restrictions on participation in organizations, programs, activities, and events.
 Probations are entered upon the student's permanent disciplinary record (which is maintained in accordance with the document retention (#disciplinary-records) policy delineated below), and are reported to agencies beyond the University, as needed.
 Probation may, but does not always, restrict a student's activities on campus.
-Violation of probation may lead to further restrictions or suspension. - Suspension.
+Violation of probation may lead to further restrictions or suspension. - O Suspension.
 Separation from the University for a specified or indefinite period of time.
 Suspensions are entered upon the student's permanent disciplinary record (which is maintained in accordance with the document retention (#disciplinary-records) policy delineated, below), and are reported to agencies outside the University, as needed.
 A notation is placed on the student's academic record for the period of the suspension, and academic work earned at other schools during this time may not be transferred as credit toward a student's Vanderbilt degree.
-During the period of suspension, a student is prohibited from being present on the Vanderbilt campus, or at any Vanderbilt sponsored or cosponsored program, without express authorization from the Office of Student Accountability, Community Standards, and Academic Integrity.
+During the period of suspension, a student is prohibited from being present on the Vanderbilt campus, or at any Vanderbilt sponsored or co-sponsored program, without express authorization from the Office of Student Accountability.
 Conditions may be placed upon a student's return to campus.
-Suspension, pending an investigation and/or accountability meeting, may be imposed when there is reason to believe the action is necessary to maintain University functions or to protect the safety of individuals. - Expulsion.
+Suspension, pending an investigation and/or accountability meeting, may be imposed when there is reason to believe the action is necessary to maintain University functions or to protect the safety of individuals from an immediate, active, or potentially ongoing threat.
+Such an interim suspension is not considered disciplinary action and will not be subject to appeal. - Expulsion.
 Permanent separation from the University.
 Expulsions are entered upon the student's permanent disciplinary record (which is maintained in accordance with the document retention (#disciplinary-records) policy delineated, below), and are reported to agencies outside the University, as needed.
 A permanent notation is placed on the student's transcript.
-Students who have been expelled are prohibited from being present on the Vanderbilt campus, or at any Vanderbilt sponsored or co-sponsored program, without express authorization from the Office of Student Accountability, Community Standards, and Academic Integrity.
+Students who have been expelled are prohibited from being present on the Vanderbilt campus, or at any Vanderbilt sponsored or co-sponsored program, without express authorization from the Office of Student Accountability.